kylehkhsu/mascot/readme.md

 possibly perturbed nonlinear control systems with respect to safety and reachability specifications.
 SCOTS can be downloaded at https://www.hcs.ei.tum.de/en/software/scots/.

-**MASCOT** builds upon SCOTS by using multi-layered abstractions and lazy exploration to enable adaptive fixed points in controller synthesis process.
+**MASCOT** builds upon SCOTS by using multi-layered abstractions and lazy exploration to enable adaptive fixed points in the controller synthesis process.

 For conceptual details, see our paper [Lazy Abstraction-Based Controller Synthesis](https://arxiv.org/abs/1804.02722).